gigablah/fsphinxphp/data/README.md

     $results = $facet->Compute('drama');

-Note that when you're computing facets for a particular query, you're essentially performing the same query multiple times but grouping by a different facet attribute each time.
+Note that when you're computing facets for a particular query, you're essentially performing the same query repeatedly but grouping by a different facet attribute each time.
+(We'll address the performance considerations later in the tutorial).
 All facet values have the following elements:

 * @groupby: numerical ID of the facet value indexed by Sphinx
 * @term: defaults to the numerical ID, unless a data source is attached (see below)